Siddhazntx/AutoEIT-II/README.md

 The AutoEIT pipeline predicts scores on a **0–4 rubric scale**.
 Because the dataset is highly imbalanced (with a large majority of responses receiving score 4), model selection and evaluation are driven primarily by **Quadratic Weighted Kappa (QWK)** on a stratified validation split.

+## 📂 Data Architecture & Evaluation Strategy
+AutoEIT utilizes a two-pronged dataset approach to ensure robust performance in production. *(Note: Datasets are proprietary and omitted from this repository).*

+* **Historical Tuning Set (1,560 labeled rows, 29 participants):** This dataset exhibits a natural, real-world class imbalance (~75% of ground-truth scores are 4).
+    * **Data Cleaning:** Participants 1, 2, and 3 were entirely dropped from this set due to missing transcriptions.
+    * **Weight Optimization:** This set is used strictly for deriving the Heuristic Engine's scoring weights via Grid Search.
+    * **Baseline Validation:** Establishing our **Quadratic Weighted Kappa (QWK) baseline of 0.8187**, calculated via stratified K-Fold cross-validation to account for class imbalance (indicating "almost perfect agreement" per Landis & Koch, 1977).
+* **Production Holdout Set (120 unlabeled rows, 4 participants):** The actual target inference environment.
+Because this data lacks ground truth, our **Training-Free Heuristic Engine** (Approach A) is deployed here.
+While the thresholds were tuned on historical data, the scoring engine itself relies purely on semantic rules rather than learned ordinal classifications.

 ### A/B Evaluation Results

 | Metric | Approach A (Heuristic Scorer) | Approach B (Ordinal ML) |